mesanabinladen/PuzzleMaker/README.md

 - Recommended command (run from project folder where `puzzle_icon.ico` is located): read the `Pyinstaller instruction.TXT`

 Notes
+- The final puzzle will mantain the original image's dimensions
 - Large full-resolution images may require significant memory/time to process.
 - The code already detects PyInstaller "frozen" mode to choose a save directory; modify that logic if you prefer a different fallback.
 - If you want the app to prompt for an output path instead of automatic saving, add a Save As dialog in `main.py`.